2017 New York Yankees season: September

 In September, Aaron Judge broke out of a prolonged slump and the Yankees pulled ahead in the American League wildcard race by winning 23 of their final 34 games.
 From September 11–13 a three-game series against the Tampa Bay Rays was relocated from Tropicana Field to Citi Field due to Hurricane Irma, marking the first time since 1998 that the Yankees played a game in Queens not against the Mets.

 The Yankees clinched a post-season berth in Toronto on September 23.
 The Yankees continued their 6-man starting rotation throughout the month.
 Both relief pitchers Dellin Betances and Aroldis Chapman showed some struggles during this month.

 On September 25 in a makeup game against the Kansas City Royals, Aaron Judge tied and broke the MLB rookie record for home runs hit in a single year.
 In doing so, he also became the youngest player to have 7 multi-home run games in Yankee history since Babe Ruth and Mickey Mantle.

 October

-The Yankees won the AL Wild Card Game 8–4.

-The Yankees rallied from trailing 0–2 to rally to win the ALDS in 5 games against the Cleveland Indians.

-Yankees also trailed the ALCS 0–2.
-Then they won 3 straight home games and were 1 win away from heading to the World Series but failed and lost in Game 7 against the Astros ending what would’ve been a Cinderella run.
-On October 26, 5 days after the Yankees were eliminated the team announced that they would not bring back Joe Girardi for the 2018 season.
+The Yankees faced the Minnesota Twins for the AL Wild Card Game, in which they won 8–4.
+The Twins took a 3–0 lead on Yankees star pitcher Luis Severino in the first inning, but New York responded quick and the Twins would be unable to take back the lead.

+Following the victory, the team traveled to Cleveland to face the Cleveland Indians (now Cleveland Guardians) in the ALDS.
+New York fell to 0–2 in the series, putting them one loss away from elimination.
+However, upon returning to the Bronx, the Yankees took 2 games.
+The Yankees won the series in Game 5, in which fan-favorite shortstop Didi Gregorius pulled two home runs to right field.
+The Yankees final record of the ALDS was 3–2.

+After reaching the ALCS, the American League Championship Series, the Yankees fell 0–2 against the Houston Astros in Houston.
+Game 2 was particularly stinging for the team, as it came on a walk-off hit.
+From games 3–5, the Yankees offense lit up and took the series lead of 3–2.
+This can be attributed to the home field advantage the Yankees held.
+The Yankees traveled to Houston once again in hopes to win the AL pennant, shocking the baseball world.
+Unfortunately for the team, they were unable to win games 6-7 and were eliminated.
+The Houston Astros went on to win the World Series, but the authenticity of their championship is questioned due to their recent cheating scandal.
+The Yankees final record of the ALCS was 3–4.

+Joe Girardi, the Yankees manager, was promptly fired following elimination.
+His replacement would be 2003 ALCS Yankees hero Aaron Boone.